Rudy Rochman: Views

 Rochman is a Zionist.
-His argument for the State of Israel's right to exist is not based on religion, but the point of view that Jews are indigenous to the land, and that they have always yearned to return there since their expulsion by the Roman Empire.
+His argument for the State of Israel's right to exist is based on the claim that Jews are indigenous to the land, and that they have always yearned to return there since their expulsion by the Roman Empire.
 He views Zionism as a movement of decolonization and believes that self-determination must involve being able to control, protect and self-identify with the Land of Israel.

-Rochman has notably stated that, although "Jewish people's connection to a higher power and Torah is an essential part of their identity", Judaism is not a religion.
+Rochman has claimed that, although "Jewish people's connection to a higher power and Torah is an essential part of their identity", Judaism is not a religion.
 Rather, he refers to it as "a portable suitcase" that carries different elements of the Jewish identity, such as their culture, traditions, way of life and "a connection to a higher power".
-He explains that religion is considered a belief system in a deity or god that can spread across borders and nations, whereas if a Jew rejects the notion of God and the Torah or considers themselves to be atheist or agnostic, they would still be part of the Jewish people.
+He claims that religion is considered a belief system in a deity or god that can spread across borders and nations, whereas if a Jew rejects the notion of God and the Torah or considers themselves to be atheist or agnostic, they would still be part of the Jewish people.

 Rochman opposes the two-state solution as the solution for the Israeli–Palestinian conflict.
 In his opinion, it does not fulfill the aspirations of both Jews and Palestinians.
 Rochman believes that neither of the populations can be "liberated...without liberation of the other" and both groups should build "a just civilization as one that works for all".

 Rochman is also against the United States providing aid to Israel.
 He views it as making Israel dependent on U.S. military supply, and thus preventing Israel from being militarily self-sufficient.